mcer12/Inkster-ESP32/README.md

 # Inkster-ESP32
-Low power EPDiy compatible board with some useful tweaks.
-Almost the same as EPDiy V5 board
+Low power EPDiy compatible board - almost the same as EPDiy V5 board but with some useful tweaks.

 ## Compared to EPDiy V5 board, it also has:
 - Unique shape tailored for 6" and 9.7" displays allowing for very tight and compact projects